beetiips/Projet-C/README.md

 ### CREATE A SHAPE

 The user can choose to create a shape between the 5 following shapes: a line, an ellipse (including circles), a rectangle (including squares), a polyline, a polygone, and in bonus, a premade Patrick from SquarePants SpongeBob.
 The user will have to enter the coordinates of the points for the shape chosen.
 Patrick cannot be changed.

+### MODIFY A SHAPE

-The user can customise the color of the fill of the shapes, the width of the strokes and their color.
+The user can choose to modify any shape they made, by entering the new data points.
+The user can also change the color of the line.

+### DELETE A SHAPE

+The user can choose to delete any shape they made.

 ### VISUALISATION